tominin/HyaenaWork/README.md

 This will output: The filtered diagnostic pos file of all 4 haplogroups The filtered count reads from the selected bam files

 Please note that the filtered pos should be done every time you analyse a new set of data!

+##STEP 4##
+Post running analysis, I have submitted my code for the user to read through, as long as they have the relevant datafiles with their output from mmeyer's scripts they should be able to quite easily alter my code to their need.
+Some changes with how layers are seperated may need to be done and different syntax readings may need to be taken into account.
+Script = quicksand.automated.py

+NOTES
+Filters used in script:
+Removes any samples that had lower than 3 hits for the group we want to investigate Removes any samples that fall below the binomial distribution confidence interval for the l> Ensure to use time gaps from file #layerdates_ZJ.txt Remove duplicate sample IDs
+Count the number of samples (NOT THE NUMBER OF SEQUENCES IN EACH BAM FILE) that showed sign> Obtain total percentage for the count of each haplogroups for each layer.
+To know which sample is in which layer use file #layers_ZJ_04012021.txt